Fourth branch of instability of Stokes' wave and dependence of corresponding growth rate on nonlinearity

 eigenvalues of which $\nu_j$ are related to the eigenvalues of original problem $\lambda_j$ by a simple formula:

 It is clear, that if our guess $\sigma$ is close enough to the eigenvalue $\lambda_j$ we are looking for, the magnitude of the $\nu_j$ eigenvalue will be the largest one.

 Calculations would be unfeasible without application of inhomogeneous grid approach, which was originally introduced in~\cite{LDS2017}.
 It is also described in one of the appendices of~\cite{KLSD2023} more specifically for our formulation of the problem.
 Just as an illustration, resolution of $N=45000$ harmonics would correspond to $N\sim 10^{9}$ in the case of evenly spaced points.
+For convenience gravity acceleration $g=1$ in all computations.